farazAV/AppVirality-Android-SDK-2.0/README.md

 Tip: Let the App users know about referral program by showing mini notification or some banner to achieve great results.

-####### How to launch growth hack screen if using AppViralityUI
+<b>How to launch growth hack screen</b>

-Use the following code block to launch the In-App Referral growth hack screen:
+Use the following code block to launch the In-App Referral growth hack screen in AppViralityUI:

 ```java
 import com.appvirality.appviralityui.activities.GrowthHackActivity;